fnuecke/lama/README.md

 --------

 * `lama.turnRight() -> boolean`
-    Replacement for turtle.turnRight()
+    Replacement for `turtle.turnRight()`.
 * `lama.turnLeft() -> boolean`
-    Replacement for turtle.turnRight()
+    Replacement for `turtle.turnRight()`.
 * `lama.turnAround() -> boolean`
-    Turns the turtle around
+    Turns the turtle around.
 * `lama.turn(towards) -> boolean`
-    Turns the turtle to face in the specified direction
+    Turns the turtle to face in the specified direction.

 Note that all turning functions behave like the original ones in that they return immediately if they fail (they can only fail if the VM's event queue is full).
 Otherwise they're guaranteed to complete the operation successfully.
 For `lama.turn()` and `lama.turnAround()` it is possible that one of two needed turn commands has already been issued, when failing.
 The internal state will represent that however, i.e. `lama.getFacing()` will still be correct.